Understanding sensory processing or integration

 Interpreting Sensory Messages

-As I said above, Sensory Processing Disorder (SPD) describes the differences children (and adults) experience when their brain interprets the sensory information received from their senses differently.
-It can affect or interrupt the messages from any sense.
+As I said above, sensory processing differences (or sensory processing disorder) describe the experience of children and adults who’s brains interpret sensory messages differently to others.
+This difference can occur with any with any of the eight senses.
 Because the brain is interpreting sensory messages differently, responses to sensory information may not be what is expected by others (Bialer & Miller 2011).
 It may also result in poor coordination or dyspraxia.

-The terms Sensory Integration Dysfunction or Sensory Integration Disorder may also be used by occupational therapists to describe these difficulties.
-Autistic children and adults frequently experience sensory processing issues.
-On this page I will describe what sensory information is and the different sensory issues that may present for children (and adults) with sensory processing challenges.
-You can ready more about sensory processing and autism here.
+Autistic children and adults frequently experience sensory processing differences and in 2013, hyper or hypo-reactivity to sensory input was included in the updated diagnostic criteria for autism.
+On this page, I will describe what sensory information is and the different sensory issues that may present for children and adults with sensory processing challenges.
+There is more information on sensory processing and autism here.

-Sensory information is any message that we receive from our senses.
-This includes the five senses that most of us are familiar with, taste, smell, sight, hearing, and touch.
-It addition, we receive information from our proprioceptive and vestibular senses.
+Sensory information is any message that our bodies receive from our eight senses.
+This information may come from the environment, or from inside our own bodies.
+For example, when we chew something crunchy we hear the crunch sound in our mouth.
+The brain receives sensory information from the five senses that most of us are familiar with, taste, smell, sight, hearing, and touch.
+It addition, it receives information from our proprioceptive, vestibular and interoceptive senses.

 Learn more!